Self-separated and self-connected models for mediator and outcome missingness in mediation analysis: Self-connected missingness models with shadow variables

 First, consider model Z2. \ref{Z2-1} identifies $\P(Y\mid X,A,M)$ by complete cases, i.e., $k=1$.
 The distribution completeness condition is used to identify $\P(M\mid X,A)$.

-(As pointed out by \citeauthor{zuo2024MediationAnalysisMediator}, if $M\independent Y\mid X,A$ (which under \ref{Z2-1} can be verified via condition $M\independent Y\mid X,A,\Rmy=1$), completeness fails and $\P(M\mid X,A)$ is not identified, but target effects are still identified; this applies here and also to model Z4.
+(As pointed out by \citeauthor{zuo2024MediationAnalysisMediator}, if $M\independent Y\mid X,A$ (which under \ref{Z2-1} can be verified via condition $M\independent Y\mid X,A,R_{MY}=1$), completeness fails and $\P(M\mid X,A)$ is not identified, but target effects are still identified; this also applies to model Z4.
 We put this special case aside.)

 For the completeness condition, \citeauthor{zuo2024MediationAnalysisMediator} use \ref{Z2-2ii} (\textit{weak completeness}).
 We add \ref{Z2-2i} (\textit{strong completeness}) as an option.
-If strong completeness holds, $h=\P(\Rm=1\mid X,A)q_{1a}(X,A,M)$ (like in model Z1), with $q_{1a}(X,A,M)$ already defined in (\ref{eq:o1a-defn}).
-If strong completeness does not hold but weak completeness does, $h=\P(\Rm=1\mid X,A)q_{1b}(X,A,M)$, where $q_{1b}(X,A,M)\geq1$ and solves the type~(\ref{eq:shadow-red-dagger}) equation
+If strong completeness holds, $h=\P(R_M=1\mid X,A)q_{1a}(X,A,M)$ (like in model Z1), with $q_{1a}(X,A,M)$ already defined in (\ref{eq:o1a-defn}).
+If strong completeness does not hold but weak completeness does, $h=\P(R_M=1\mid X,A)q_{1b}(X,A,M)$, where $q_{1b}(X,A,M)\geq1$ and solves the type~(\ref{eq:shadow-red-dagger}) equation